-Staying at home for extended periods of time can feel like entrapment.
+Staying at home for extended periods of time, also known as “cabin fever”, can feel like entrapment.
 Especially true for those accustomed to a hyper-connected lifestyle, quarantining can be detrimental to one’s well-being.
 Not being able to attend a dance class in person, visit a pub, or needing to cancel vacation plans can agitate feelings of powerlessness; even more so for some of those less fortunate, as the need to escape this new reality is all too real.
 The emotions many of us are experiencing in quarantine can be described as “cabin fever,” a term coined to capture the feelings of staying inside too long with little to no stimulus.

 Though cabin fever is not an official psychological disorder, the feelings that it describes are.
 A shifted lifestyle can foment into deep feelings of isolation, anxiety, and even depression.
 As we continue to support those who risk their lives every day on the front lines, managing our mental health during quarantine is an equal imperative while we do our part to stay indoors.